Youth Services

 - a physical disability

-- a somatic disorder (such as a chronic illness)
+- a somatic condition (such as a chronic illness)

 - a mental illness or disorder

-For children up to the age of 18 who can no longer live at home.
-The municipality will arrange for foster parents to take care of your child.
-This can also be just on weekends, during holidays, or during the day.
-The foster parents will then take care of your child and raise your son or daughter.
+For children up to age 18 who can no longer live at home.
+The municipality will arrange for foster parents with whom your child will live.
+This may be only on weekends, during school breaks, or during the day.
+The foster parents will then care for your child and raise your son or daughter.
 Your child will stay with the foster parents for as long as necessary.

-- In voluntary foster care, you consult with your child and social workers to decide whether your child will live with foster parents.
+- In the case of voluntary foster care, you will discuss with your child and social workers whether your child will live with foster parents.

-- If the judge decides that foster care is necessary, your consent is not always required.
-The judge will determine how long your child will stay with the foster parents.
+- If the court decides that foster care is necessary, your consent is not always required.
+The court will determine how long your child will stay with the foster parents.

 What should I do?

-- If you have a child for whom you need assistance, please report this to the municipality.
+- If you have a child for whom you need assistance, please contact your local municipality.

-- You provide the municipality with all the information needed to determine what help your child needs.
+- You provide the municipality with all the information needed to determine what kind of assistance your child needs.

-- You will have a meeting with the municipality and experts to discuss your child's situation.
-During this meeting, you will indicate what kind of help you need.
+- You will meet with the local government and experts to discuss your child’s situation.
+During this meeting, you will explain what kind of help you need.

 - A few days after the interview, you will receive a report from the municipality.
-This report will state whether you are eligible for assistance and, if so, what kind.
+It will indicate whether you are eligible for assistance and, if so, what kind.

-- If you are eligible for specific assistance, you can apply for it.
-You will receive a form from the municipality for this purpose.
-The municipality will decide whether you will receive the specific assistance.
+- If you are eligible for specific assistance, you should submit an application.
+The municipality will provide you with the necessary form.
+The municipality will decide whether you qualify for the specific assistance.

 - During the application process, the municipality will let you know whether you are eligible for a personal budget (pgb).
-With this pgb, you can purchase the specific youth assistance yourself.
+With this personal budget, you can arrange the specific youth support services yourself.

-- If you have submitted a request for specific assistance, you will be notified as soon as possible whether you will receive the assistance.
-There are currently waiting times.
-You will have to wait longer than usual.
+- If you have submitted a request for specific assistance, we will let you know as soon as possible whether your request has been approved.
+There are currently waiting periods, so you will have to wait longer than usual.

 Additional information

-In the following cases, you do not arrange youth assistance through the municipality, but through your health insurer:
+In the following cases, you should arrange youth assistance through your health insurance provider rather than through the municipality:

-- If your child's personal care involves medical care or a high risk thereof.
-The pediatric nurse can initiate this for you.
-This includes personal care for your child that involves:
+- If your child’s personal care involves medical care or a high risk of requiring it, the pediatric nurse can help you get started.
+This includes personal care for your child related to:

 - medical care

-- learning to cope with a condition or disability
+- learning to cope with a medical condition or disability

-- preventing a condition or disability from worsening
+- preventing a condition or disability from getting worse

-- preventing a condition or disability to which your child is at high risk
+- preventing a condition or disability that your child is at high risk of developing

-- If your child requires lifelong intensive care in an institution.
+- If your child requires lifelong intensive care in a facility.